-- Interpersonal skills: Automation is changing roles and increasing collaboration between disciplines and departments that have previously been siloed.
+The advent of automation in healthcare is causing a shift in the job landscape and promoting collaboration between traditionally isolated disciplines and departments.
 As this trend continues, there will be a growing need for IT professionals at every level to hone their interpersonal skills.

 As technical expertise alone may not suffice in the emerging collaborative work environment, software QA and development engineers will need to cultivate their soft skills to communicate, collaborate and resolve conflicts effectively throughout the software development lifecycle (SDLC).
 This will enable them to operate optimally in interdisciplinary teams and adapt to the changing demands of digital health.

 As interdisciplinary collaboration gains prominence in the modern workforce, employees are expected to exhibit greater empathy, emotional intelligence, and other social skills to facilitate productive teamwork.
 These competencies are also crucial in complementing the capabilities of automated systems.

 As a result, there will be a surging demand for professionals who can effectively integrate these soft skills into their job functions.
 Employees who develop a well-rounded skillset that combines technical proficiency with exceptional social skills will be better positioned to thrive in the increasingly complex and interconnected environment.